 In our previous article, we talked about the importance of design and how a logo can make or break the brand you want to build.
 Today, we’ll dive deeper into the significance of design and how it could determine the success of one of the most important platforms of a brand — its website.

 For today’s modern athletic businesses and brands, websites are a must for building a steady online presence.
 While it may be true that there are several marketing channels available to their aid, websites remain to be the most effective — albeit, most critical — platform out there.

-But it wasn’t just professional athletes who discovered a new way of using websites, the end users themselves changed the way they utilised the internet!
-Time came and showing off merchandise on a fancy looking website was not enough to hold the attention of consumers — especially with the increasing number of sites now made available to them.
+But it wasn’t just professional athletes who discovered a new way of using websites, the end-users themselves changed the way they utilized the internet!
+The time came and showing off merchandise on a fancy-looking website was not enough to hold the attention of consumers — especially with the increasing number of sites now made available to them.

 Personal brands saw that they needed to step their game up by maximizing consumer experience and the branding of their website.
-The changing environment paved the way to intensive research on brand building on foreign land.
+The changing environment paved the way for intensive research on brand building in a foreign land.

-And despite the uncertainty, there’s one thing brands were sure of in this new environment: its interactive nature offers them brand new ways of creating stronger brand identities that could lead to brand loyalty.
-It was all a matter of utilizing and investing on additional features that elevated the website experience.
+And despite the uncertainty, there are one thing brands were sure of in this new environment: its interactive nature offers them brand new ways of creating stronger brand identities that could lead to brand loyalty.
+It was all a matter of utilizing and investing in additional features that elevated the website experience.

-If athletes want to gain positive opinion from their target audience and elicit purchase intention, it’s best that they invest in good website design.
+If athletes want to gain positive opinions from their target audience and elicit purchase intention, it’s best that they invest in good website design and development.

 But aside from this, what else can elite players gain from them?

 The Dynamics Between Sports and the Internet